Growing Chiles in New Mexico

 Planting

-Chile is a warm-season crop that requires a long, frost-free season to produce good-quality, high yields.
-Chiles do not thrive when temperatures are below 60°F and can die from a light frost.
+Chile is a warm-season crop that requires a long, frost-free season to produce good-quality and high yields.
+Chiles do not thrive when temperatures are below 60°F and plants are killed by freezing temperatures.
 The optimal period for direct-seed planting of chile is between March 1 and May 1 in southern New Mexico; plant 4 to 6 weeks later in central and northern New Mexico.
 The early green crop will be ready for harvest about 120 days after planting.
 The red crop will take about 165 days.
 Areas with a shorter growing season may have little or no red chiles for harvest unless an early-maturing cultivar is planted.
-Consult with your county Extension agent or NMSU Extension vegetable specialist for additional information on appropriate varieties for your area.
+Consult with your county Extension agent or NMSU Extension vegetable specialist for additional information on appropriate cultivars for your area.

-Chile seedlings are susceptible to salt until they are 2 to 3 inches tall and growing rapidly.
-If soil has high residual salt or if irrigation water is salty, water every other row to push the salt front away from young seedlings.
+Chile seedlings are highly susceptible to salt injury until they are 2 to 3 inches tall.
+When furrow-irrigating fields with highly saline soil or irrigation water, water every other row to push the salt front away from young seedlings.
 Once plants have matured and are no longer as sensitive to salinity, switch to watering every row.

 Row Spacing and Plant Population

-The most common row widths in New Mexico are 30 to 40 inches.
+The most common row widths in New Mexico are 30 to 40 inches, although some growers use 80-inch beds with three rows.
 Growers often select row spacing to conform with requirements of other row crops in their crop rotation.
 Narrower row spacing can result in higher yields.

 Thin the plants when they are actively growing, are about 2 to 4 inches tall, and have 2 to 4 true leaves.
 Delay thinning to ensure a good plant stand if losses due to curly top virus, damping-off, or salt injury are anticipated.
 New Mexican-type green chile, cayenne, and jalapeños are usually thinned to single plants spaced 10 to 12 inches apart.
-Red chile and paprika are typically thinned to clumps of 2 or 3 plants spaced 6 to 8 inches apart.
+Red chile and paprika are typically thinned to plants spaced 6 to 8 inches apart.

 Transplanting

 Transplanting chile seedlings was common before 1940, but today most commercial chile acreage in New Mexico is directly seeded.
-Transplants are being tried again to promote earliness or when expensive hybrid seed is used.
+Transplants are being tried again to promote earliness or when expensive hybrid seed is used (Figure 4).

-Transplanting has some advantages.
-It guarantees a well-distributed stand of plants, reduces seed and thinning costs, and requires less cultivation and irrigation.
+There are a few advantages to transplanting.
+It guarantees a well-distributed stand of plants, reduces amount of seed needed, eliminates the need for thinning, and requires less cultivation and irrigation.
 The slightly older transplants are also less susceptible to salt damage than young, direct-seeded plants.
 Such economies help offset transplant and field-setting costs.

 Transplants are shorter than direct-seeded plants and have more branches.
 This can be detrimental when long fruits touch the soil, increasing the possibility of pod rot.
 Because of the effect on plant habit and a less-secure root system, transplants are not as well adapted to machine harvest as direct-seeded stands.
 Anticipated benefits of earliness and higher yields are not consistent, so growers should consider other factors (seed amount, thinning costs, water amount, and late planting opportunities) when deciding whether to transplant.